School Life

 Your child may receive a “Caught You” card for showing IB Learner Profile traits.
 We celebrate these “Caught You” cards with our students as a sign that they are becoming the IB Learner they aspire to be.

-Basic School-Wide Rules
+School-Wide Rules

 Conflict Resolution